Russell P. Hughes: Honors

-In 2002, Hughes received the Dartmouth Student Assembly’s “Profile in Excellence” Teaching Award.
-On his retirement from teaching in 2015, he was awarded the Elizabeth Howland Hand - Otis Norton Pierce Award.

 Research highlights

-Metal Complexes of Octafluorocyclooctatetraene (OFCOT)
+Metal complexes of octafluorocyclooctatetraene (OFCOT)

 One of Hughes’ research interests focused on the study of transition metal complexes with octafluorocyclooctatetraene (OFCOT), and the comparison of the structural features of these complexes to the hydrocarbon counterpart of OFCOT cyclooctatetraene (COT).
-One striking difference in the coordination complexes of OFCOT is that their thermal stability and resistance to undergo dynamic rearrangements in binding geometry (reduced fluxional character) are greatly enhanced compared to COT analogs.
+One striking difference in the coordination complexes of OFCOT is that their thermal stability and resistance to dynamic rearrangements in binding geometry (diminished fluxional character) compared to COT analogs.
 These differences can be rationalized based on the relative thermodynamic stability of the isomers computed using density functional theory (DFT).

-First Transition Metal Complexes Containing Perfluorocyclopentadienyl Ligand
+Complexes of perfluorocyclopentadienyl ligand

-In 1992, Hughes and coworkers reported a creative use of flash vacuum pyrolysis (at 770 °C) to extrude CO from an oxacyclohexadienyl complex led to the first metallocene containing a perfluorinated cyclopentadienyl ring, η5-C5F5.
-Direct comparison of the ruthenocene to its perfluorocyclopentadienyl analog enabled direct insight into the structural similarities and differences of the two compounds.
+In 1992, Hughes and coworkers used flash vacuum pyrolysis (at 770 °C) to extrude CO from an oxacyclohexadienyl complex afford the first metallocene containing a perfluorinated cyclopentadienyl ring, η5-C5F5.
+Ruthenocene and its perfluorocyclopentadienyl analog were compared.
 It was observed that the C5F5 interaction with Ru results in a shorter distance between this ring and Ru, compared to the hydrocarbon analog.

-Perfluorobenzyne Complex
+Perfluorobenzyne complexes

-In 2001, through dehydrofluorination of an iridium complex bearing perfluorophenyl and hydride groups, Hughes and coworkers synthesized to the first transition metal complex of perfluorobenzyne (C6F4).
+Hughes and coworkers synthesized to the first transition metal complex of perfluorobenzyne (C6F4).